How Can Managers Keep Their Best Employees from Being Poached by Rivals?

 Why employees leave is a question that does not have any single reason.
 In our career, we will find employees leaving the organization that has just recognized their performance and given them a promotion.

 The fact is different employees react differently to different situations.
 We have observed that employees who have been exploited by employers in the past in some form are likely to stay longer when compared to others.
 So, the selection process should aim to fill up the position, not just a vacancy.
 By filling up the vacancy, HR has just ticked off one pending job, but when you try to fill up the position, you actually spend more time recruiting (probing their reasons for leaving past employments).
-In these days, we find that employees leave organizations within just 2 years to get a higher CTC.
+These days, we find that employees leave organizations within just 2 years to get a higher CTC.
 These job hoppers need to be discouraged as they put a lot of pressure on the HR department since the recruitment cycle is always incomplete.

 On the other hand, please ensure that the compensation of your employees is on par with industry standards and that you are not exploiting them just because they are not moving away from you.